Here is a link to a product flyer for my book on instrumental music education in Japan:

 It was a pleasure to serve as supervisory professor for this doctoral dissertation.
 Dr. Diana Dansereau (of Boston University) also offered stringent critique and invaluable advice that was of great help in guiding the application of statistical procedures and analysis in the study, and Dr. Jay Dorfman (Boston University) chaired our defense hearing and provided several helpful comments on the write-up of the study, particularly regarding its concluding narrative and some additional revisions.

-For nearly a decade (since mid-2007), this website has offered musings on contemporary society and its music by David G. Hebert, PhD.
+For a decade (since 2007), this website has offered musings on contemporary society and its music by David G. Hebert, PhD.
 He is a sociomusicologist specializing in global music education who has held academic positions with universities on five continents.
-Professor Hebert is now a tenured full Professor with Western Norway University of Applied Sciences, where he leads the Grieg Academy Music Education (GAME) research group.
+Dr. Hebert is now a tenured full Professor with Western Norway University of Applied Sciences, where he leads the Grieg Academy Music Education (GAME) research group.